 The Supreme Court currently has 9 members.

-- StreetLaw has an interesting collection of Word documents for your classroom study of the Supreme Court.
+- StreetLaw has an interesting collection of resources for your classroom study of the Supreme Court.

 - Four lesson plans for grades 9-12.